ryancdickson/crp-staging/content/index.md

 - TLS server authentication certificates SHOULD NOT exceed 90 calendar days.
 - The period for domain control validation data reuse SHOULD NOT exceed 90 calendar days.
-- Due to (1) limitations in offering support for automation and (2) these methods offering a weak binding between request authorization and the demonstrated control over the domain(s) appearing in the requested certificate, TLS server authentication certificates SHOULD NOT rely on the following domain validation methods as defined by the Baseline Requirements:
+- Due to (a) limitations in offering support for automation and (b) these methods offering a weak binding between request authorization and the demonstrated control over the domain(s) appearing in the requested certificate, TLS server authentication certificates SHOULD NOT rely on the following domain validation methods as defined by the Baseline Requirements:
     - 3.2.2.4.4 Constructed Email to Domain Contact,
     - 3.2.2.4.13 Email to DNS CAA Contact,
     - 3.2.2.4.14 Email to DNS TXT Contact,